mack/titanic-classification/README.md

 Attempt 2.
 Tried with more features and received worse results.

+## Decision Trees
+As expected, this performed significantly worse than the random forest classifier.
+I ended up with results are ~62%.

 ## SVC
 With a support vector classifier, I was able to get a slight increase of +2% on my kaggle prediction at 77%.
 I trained it on the training set with NaN values set to their columns mean and the same columns were dropped, as described above.

 ## Naive Bayes
-Tested with bernoulli naive bayes and the results were around 76% on kaggle so I achieved about the same.
+Tested with bernoulli naive bayes and the results were around 76% on kaggle so I achieved about the same as the random forest classifier/SVC.

-## Neural Network
+## Perceptron (NN)
-Will test soon...
+As I had expected, the results achieved from the NN were significantly worse than the alternative solutions.
+From my understanding, I believe this is from the lack of data and that it's not linearly separable.